jhayesoo/fabric-demos-azure-resources/README.md

 This project may contain trademarks or logos for projects, products, or services.
 Authorized use of Microsoft trademarks or logos is subject to and must follow [Microsoft's Trademark & Brand Guidelines](https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks/usage/general).
 Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
 Any use of third-party trademarks or logos are subject to those third-party's policies.

 ---

-This project is part of the AI-in-a-Box series, aimed at providing the technical community with tools and accelerators to implement AI/ML solutions efficiently and effectively.